d-b-code/discrete-counting-problem-check/README.md

 Rule 2: The first digit is 1

-Rule 3: If D1D2 are consecutive digits and D1imageimageimageimage4 then D1 < D2
+Rule 3: If D1D2 are consecutive digits and D1 does not equal D2 then D1 < D2

 Rule 4: If D1D2 are consecutive digits and D1=4 then D2=1